qwqVictor/CSI333/Project2/README.md

 The structure of my project:
 - `main.c`: The entrypoint of this program
-- `radix.h`: The header file of linked list, which defines some error constant and functions
+- `linkedlist.h`: The header file of linked list, which defines some error constant and functions
-- `radix.h`: The source file of linked list, which implements insertion on two sides, replacement, printing and deletion
+- `linkedlist.h`: The source file of linked list, which implements insertion on two sides, replacement, printing and deletion
 - `Makefile`: Project definition of GNU make

 Running screenshot: